wssunn/CarND-Path-Planning-Project/README.md

 ## Some highlights
 1. A finite state machine is used in this project for decision process.
 ![alt text][image1]
 2. During preparing for lane change, a cost function is used to take account of traffic density on each possible option.
-Different weight is given for traffic at different distance to the car (closest is given the biggest weight).
-Then the option with the smallest cost function (least traffic) is chosen.
+Different weight is given for traffic at different distance to the car.
+3. Once a decision if made and future waypoint is determined, a smooth trajectory with minimum jerk is generated for control to follow
-3. Due to a latency between the simulator running and the path planner returning a path, during this delay the simulator will continue using points that it was last given.
-Hence some past points are stored and used to generate trajectory so as to ensure a smooth transition.
+4. Due to a delay between the simulator running and the path planner returning a path, the simulator will continue using points that it was last given.
+Hence some past points are stored and used to generate trajectory to ensure a smooth transition.
-4. If the car is on the far left or far right lane and the car is stuck (there is a car directly next to it in the middle lane), however the furthest away lane is free, a deceleration counter is set to let the car decelerates for a longer period of time.
+5. If the car is on the far left or far right lane and the car is stuck (there is a car directly next to it in the middle lane), however the furthest away lane is free, a deceleration counter is set to let the car decelerates for a longer period.

 ## Result
 As a result of a short test.